-In May 2014, the Financial Accounting Standards Board, ("FASB"), issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), ("ASU 2014-09").
+In May 2014, the Financial Accounting Standards Board ("FASB"), issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606), ("ASU 2014-09").
 ASU 2014-09 outlines a new, single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 This new revenue recognition model provides a five-step analysis in determining when and how revenue is recognized.
 The new model will require revenue recognition to depict the transfer of promised goods or services to customers in an amount that reflects the consideration a company expects to receive in exchange for those goods or services.
-ASU 2014-09 is effective for public entities for annual reporting periods beginning after December 15, 2016 and interim periods within those periods.
+In April 2015, the FASB proposed a one year delay in the effective date of ASU 2014-09, which was originally effective for public entities for annual reporting periods beginning after December 15, 2016 and interim periods within those periods.
 Early adoption is not permitted.
 Companies may use either a full retrospective or a modified retrospective approach to adopt ASU 2014-09.
-The Company is currently assessing the impact that adopting this new accounting guidance will have on its financial statements and footnote disclosures.
+The Company is currently assessing the method of adoption and the impact of this new accounting guidance will have on its consolidated financial statements and footnote disclosures.